-Ambassador Christopher Robert Hill is a Senior Advisor at ASG, where he brings unparalleled global expertise to his work with clients, having served as ambassador to four countries and in multiple senior positions during his distinguished career at the U.S. State Department.
-Mr. Hill is also Dean of the Josef Korbel School of International Studies at Denver University.
-His most recent public service was as U.S. Ambassador to Iraq until August 2010.
+Ambassador Christopher Robert Hill is a Senior Advisor at ASG, where he brings unparalleled global expertise to his work with clients.
+During his long and distinguished career in the Foreign Service, Mr. Hill served as ambassador to four countries and in multiple senior positions at the U.S. Department of State.
+In addition to his role at ASG, Mr. Hill serves as Chief Advisor the Chancellor for Global Engagement and Professor of the Practice in Diplomacy at the University of Denver.

-Mr. Hill is a career member of the Foreign Service whose prior assignment was Assistant Secretary of State for East Asian and Pacific Affairs.
-He also served as U.S. Ambassador to the Republic of Korea, to Poland and the Republic of Macedonia.
-He served as both Special Envoy to Kosovo and as the Head of the U.S. delegation to the Six-Party Talks on the North Korean nuclear issue.
+Mr. Hill served as Assistant Secretary of State for East Asian and Pacific Affairs and as U.S. Ambassador to Iraq, the Republic of Korea, Poland, and the Republic of Macedonia.
+In addition, he served as Special Envoy to Kosovo and as the Head of the U.S. delegation to the Six-Party Talks on the North Korean nuclear issue.

 He previously served as Special Assistant to the President and Senior Director for Southeast European Affairs in the National Security Council.
 Earlier in his Foreign Service career, Mr. Hill served tours in Belgrade, Warsaw, Seoul, and Tirana.

 He is the recipient of the State Department’s Distinguished Service Award for his contributions as a member of the U.S. negotiating team in the Bosnia peace settlement, and was a recipient of the Robert S. Frasure Award for Peace Negotiations for his work on the Kosovo crisis.

 Prior to joining the Foreign Service, Mr. Hill served as a Peace Corps volunteer in Cameroon.